 With time, it is becoming increasingly easier to make more eco-friendly choices and we’re always looking for alternatives to single-use plastics.
 We have started using recyclable coffee cups and lids, and have signed up to BYO Coffee Cup, where customers get money off when they choose to bring their own cup.

 In the bar, we have committed to ban the use of plastic straws, switching to a paper alternative (banning straws entirely can cause difficulties for guests with additional needs).
 We are now a proud member of The Final Straw, Cornwall, who aim to eliminate the use of plastic straws in the county.
-We use reusable cups rather than disposable ones for poolside and soft play drinks, and we’ve stopped laminating the menus as this meant they couldn’t be recycled.
+We use reusable or biodegradable cups rather than disposable ones for poolside and soft play drinks, and we’ve stopped laminating the menus as this meant they couldn’t be recycled.

 In the shop, we no longer stock disposable plastic plates and have replaced them with reusable, bamboo and paper versions.
 We offer CanO Water as well as bottled water so guests have an eco alternative; but it’s also worth remembering that we are part of the international Refill scheme, meaning you can refill your reusable water bottles for free in our reception, bar or at any of the taps across the site (all taps are drinking water).
 As well as tackling disposable plastics, we’re looking at changing other ranges for more environmentally friendly versions, and now stock green camping toilet chemicals.
 And as we all know, plastic bags have become a major environmental issue.
-We now supply only certified compostable vegware bags, or why not purchase one of our lovely Polmanter-branded canvas bags and use it every time you shop…
+We now supply only certified compostable vegware bags, or why not purchase one of our lovely Polmanter-branded canvas or jute bags and use it every time you shop…

 Keeping it local